 Medically reviewed by Neka Miller, PhD on February 15, 2021.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

-It’s possible to become deficient in vitamin D—if, for example, you aren’t getting enough exposure to sunlight.
+It’s possible to become deficient in vitamin D—if, for example, you aren’t getting enough vitamin d from the sun.
 When that happens, one or more vitamin D deficiency symptoms could start affecting you.
 So what are the signs of vitamin D deficiency to be aware of?

 That’s what we’re covering here—so read on to learn more about the signs of low vitamin D, how vitamin D deficiency happens, and more.

 Wondering if your vitamin D levels might be too low?
 Easily check your vitamin D status with the Everlywell at-home vitamin D deficiency test.